MicrosoftDocs/microsoft-365-community/Community/content-type-propagation.md

 ## How to create new Content types

-With the current Information Architecture in M365, to make content type available for end users there is a couple of ways:
+With the current Information Architecture in Microsoft 365, to make content type available for end users there are a couple of approaches:

 1. Use the Content type gallery
 - The Content type will be propagated to all SharePoint sites in the tenant.
 2. Manually create the Content type in the sites as needed
 - Users can manually add the document template to the library, the new content type is only available in the current library.
-- Site owners can create a new content type to be used in the site, this can be used by all libraries in the site and "sub-sites".
+- Site owners can create a new content type at the site-level, this can be used by all libraries in the site and "sub-sites".
 3. Automated creation of content type using:
 - [SharePoint Site Script](/sharepoint/dev/declarative-customization/site-design-json-schema#define-a-new-content-type)
 - [SharePoint PnP Provisioning engine](/sharepoint/dev/solution-guidance/introducing-the-pnp-provisioning-engine)

-This technique creates content types locally to the site, and requires technical competency and should only be used with site governance/provisioning in place.
+This technique creates content types locally to the site, requires technical competency, and should only be used with site governance/provisioning in place.

 > [!NOTE]
-> The option you choose will mainly depends on your internal technical competency, governance model and your users needs.
+> The option you choose will mainly depend on your internal technical competency, governance model, and your users needs.

 ## 1. The Content type gallery

-Microsoft has revamp the Content type gallery during the last few years, in my humble opinion it's not where it should be yet, but it's way better than what we had a couple of years ago.
+Microsoft has revamped the Content type gallery during the last few years, in my humble opinion it's not where it should be yet, but it's way better than what we had a couple of years ago.
 You will need SharePoint Tenant admin rights to work with the Content type gallery.
 Login to your **SharePoint Admin center** navigate to **Content Services | Content type gallery**.

 ![SharePoint content services](media/content-type-propagation/ct3.png)